Shrutikotkar-23/Sentiment_Analysis--ML/README.md

 ### Notes
 Information about the dataset used in the project is also in the notebook.
-I also put the dataset (in CSV format) in this repository.